New Hampshire Motor Speedway: NASCAR

-NHMS hosts one NASCAR weekend annually, highlighted by a NASCAR Cup Series race currently referred as the Mobil 1 301.
-The venue also hosts a NASCAR Truck Series race referred as the EJP 175 as a support event.
+NHMS hosts one NASCAR weekend annually, highlighted by a NASCAR Cup Series race currently referred as the Dollar Tree 301.
+The venue also hosts a NASCAR Truck Series race referred as the Team EJP 175 as a support event.
 The track also formerly hosted a Xfinity Series support race last known as the SciAps 200.

 Open-wheel racing

 Starting in 1992, NHMS held an annual Indy car race initially sanctioned by Championship Auto Racing Teams (CART).
 In 1996, the sanctioning body of the event was switched to the Indy Racing League (IRL) in the wake of the CART–IRL split.
 Following the 1998 IRL season, the race was taken off the IRL schedule due to poor attendance.
 In 2011, the now unified IndyCar Series made a one-off return to the venue; the series did not renew the following year due to low attendance.